leota0608/CS-30-Final-Project/proposal.md

 ### Handcard
 A number of cards that the player held, drawn from the deck of cards.
+A player's handcard can't be seen by any other player.
 ### Equipment Area
 The place where players can equip their `Equipment Cards`, which doesn't take up handcard number limit at the `discard phase`.
 Cards equiped in this area are targets of `Dismantle` and `Snatch`.